 No guidance can account for every situation that may arise.
-The overarching principle in this case is that non-recurring and capital related transactions should be excluded from the underlying result.
-Any other items that may need further consideration should be discussed with the council's respective audit team.
+The overarching principle in this case is that non-operational and capital related transactions or those over which council had little control should be excluded from the underlying result calculation.